Glenanne barracks bombing: The bombing

 I stood up, and I saw that the reinforced wall had come down.
 The bench of the guardroom stopped it.
 The guard commander was lying there with reinforced concrete up to his chest, and he said, 'Fuck me.
 I thought I was going to lose my life.'
 I could see that his whole chest was trapped under this slab of concrete.
 The place was a mass of rubble.
 There was a big raging fire that was creeping towards him.
 It was only a matter of feet from him.
 The oil tank at the back of the building had ruptured and was just a big ball of fire.
 I put my arms under his armpits and pulled him out.
 I went to see if there was anybody hurt up the stairs.
 I waded through the rubble and couldn't see the stairs.
 There was a mass of twisted wire.
 The stairs had gone.

 The barracks was usually manned by eight soldiers, but at the time there were 40 people in the complex, attending a social event.
 Three UDR soldiers – Lance corporal Robert Crozier (46), Private Sydney Hamilton (44) and Private Paul Blakely (30) – were killed and ten were wounded.
-Two of them were caught by the explosion when they came out to investigate after a sentry gave the alarm; a third died inside the base.
+Two of the men who were killed were caught by the explosion when they came out to investigate after a sentry gave the alarm; a third died inside the base.
 Four civilians were also wounded.
 The Provisional IRA claimed responsibility two days later.

 Author Kevin Toolis lists the destruction of Glenanne UDR barracks in County Armagh as part of the cycle of violence and tit-for-tat killings in neighbouring County Tyrone.
 The IRA would later claim that the death of three of its men in the town of Coagh was an SAS retaliation for the Glenanne bombing.

 The base was never rebuilt.
 It had outlived its operational usefulness and a decision had already been taken to close it down.
 The decision not to rebuild the compound raised some controversy among unionists.
 A memorial stone was erected by the main entrance road with the names of the UDR soldiers killed over the years while serving in Glenanne.